Static energetics in gravity: Introduction

 \section{Introduction}

 It is widely accepted that the energy contained in a gravitational field cannot in general be localised.
-This paradigm, which developed over the century following the advent of general relativity, is often regarded as a consequence of the equivalence principle.
+This paradigm, which developed over the century following the advent of general relativity\footnote{For an comprehensive discussion of the `energy problem' in general relativity, see for example the review by J. Goldberg\cite{jiri_1}.}, is often regarded as a consequence of the equivalence principle.
 It is equally well accepted that gravitational fields carry such an energy in the first place.
 The ebb and flow of energy-momentum between matter and gravity explains the emission and recent detection of gravitational waves, with both processes mediated by the covariant conservation of the stress-energy tensor of matter

 Counter-intuitively, this law states that the energy and momentum of matter, whose densities are the contractions of $T^a_b$ with an observer's four-velocity, are \textit{not} generally conserved in the presence of a gravitational field.
 Many introductory texts (e.g. \onlinecite{wald, landau}) are quick to observe such energy-momentum exchange is not inevitable through the generic counterexample: a stationary spacetime is furnished with a global timelike Killing vector, $K^a$, so the quantity